OpenMoonRay/openmoonray-docs/docs/scene-classes/display-filters/ConvolutionDisplayFilter.md

         default: &lt;scene_rdl2.__scene_rdl2__.FloatVector object at ...&gt;

-        <p class="jekyll-theme-minimal scene-class-attr-comment">a list of kernel values for a custom filter.
+        <p class="scene-class-attr-comment">a list of kernel values for a custom filter.
 The number of values provided must be the square of an odd number (e.g. 3x3, 5x5, 7x7)</p>

     </p>